ISBAR Clinical Handoff Communication

 - Recommendation: Specify requested action, timeframe, and contingency if status worsens.

-- Confirm closed-loop understanding by asking receiver to restate key plan elements.
+- Confirm transfer and acceptance of care responsibility and ask receiver to restate key plan elements.

 - Add explicit readback confirmation for high-risk transfer details (code status, lines, wounds, pending tasks).